Treating Hodgkin Lymphoma in Children

 Differences from treatment in adults

-As in adults, the main goal of treatment is to cure the child without causing long-term problems.
-Doctors adjust the treatment based on the child’s age, the extent of the cancer, how well the cancer is responding to treatment, and other factors.
+As in adults, the main goal in treating Hodgkin lymphoma in children is to cure the lymphoma without causing long-term problems.
+Doctors adjust the treatment based on the child’s age, the extent of the lymphoma, how well the lymphoma is responding to treatment, and other factors.

 If the child is past puberty and muscles and bones are fully developed, treatment is usually the same as that given to adults.
 But if the child has not reached his or her full body size, chemotherapy (chemo) will likely be favored over radiation therapy.
-Radiation can affect bone and muscle growth and prevent children from reaching their normal size.
+This is because radiation can affect bone and muscle growth and prevent children from reaching their normal size.

 If radiation therapy is used, the dose and area treated are kept as small as possible.
 If radiation is used on the lower part of the body in girls and young women, the ovaries should be protected to help preserve fertility.